tazmena/todolist/README.md

 # todolist
 A to do list application developed in React.

-To run, cd into todolist=main, then write npm i in command line to install node modules.
+To run, cd into todolist-main, then write npm i in command line to install node modules.
 Next, write npm start.